 First change his food to a good all stage food.
 Next find a good bully vet.
 It sounds like he has an elongated palate, and that's what's giving him the breathing and gagging problems, plus this will give him problems when he eats as well.
 It could also be causing the vomiting.
 The food could also be causing the vomiting as well.
 At 8 months old it is time to switch him to adult food anyway.
 Royal Canin is not the best food around.
 Check out the dog food rating article here on the forum to get ideas of a better food.
 Here is the link to the article.

 Have a Great Bully Day.

-Member of The Bulldog Club of America, The Bulldog Club of Texas and TOGA.
+Member of The Bulldog Club of America, The Bulldog Club of Texas and French Bulldog Club of America.

-Bully hugs from - Buddy, BeBe, Hazel, Lucy Lu, JLO, Hillary, Henri & Katie
+Bully hugs from - BeBe, Hazel, Lucy Lu, JLO, Hillary, Henri & Katie

 Thanks so much everyone for your wonderfully quick and helpful responses!
 The vet had mentioned him possibly needing pallette surgery later on after he turned one (and, no, this didn't happen before the surgery).
 In the meantime, we'll try switching his food.
 We had switched him to Blue Wilderness before the stomach surgery and the vet wanted us to go back to RC afterward as she likes it.
 We'll see if we can find Fromm around here.
 BTW, Mac's symptoms are just like Maggie's, but also as DavidH mentioned.